 Besides good quality coffee, uniqueness is a top priority factor.
 Young locals warmly receive this trendy new drink mixed with coconut and black coffee.
 Making coconut coffee is straightforward.
-Just add condensed milk, coconut milk, and ice cubes to the blender and grind the mixture.
+Add condensed milk, coconut milk, and ice cubes to the blender and grind the mixture.
 Then put the prepared beans into the jar and shake to make the coffee bubbly.
 Shake until the cafe has a thick and smooth foam.
 Put the shaken coffee in the glass.
-Finally, slowly pour the top coconut mixture into the glass containing the coffee.
-The bitter coffee mixed with the milk of coconut juice will make you amazed.
+Finally, slowly pour the top coconut mixture into the coffee glass.
+The bitter coffee mixed with coconut juice milk will amaze you.
 And it is best to try it hot.

 Price: VND 65,000

 10. Blood Soup (Tiet Canh)

 Blood soup is a traditional dish of Northern locals.
 The most popular soup is duck blood, made from a bowl of fresh blood with peanuts and herbs added.
 Sometimes pig’s blood is used.
 This one is considered one of the most unusual Vietnamese foods.
 When it is served, it feels just like jello but with stuffing.
 The blood makes it taste sweet, and you should swallow it instead of chewing it.

 Summary of the Unusual Vietnamese Foods in Ho Chi Minh

 These exotic Vietnamese foods we listed here are just a small part of the diverse cuisines.
 Have you ever tasted one?
 If yes, let us know your review in the comments.